 - Opportunity to qualify for and join Phi Sigma Iota honorary society

-- Employment opportunities with the World Language Department in the office or Language Laboratory
+- Employment opportunities with the World Languages Department in the office.

 - Study abroad through an exchange program with the Universite du Sud Toulon-var in Toulon, France